Leo Tindemans: Transnational networks

 In the 1970s he was a regular Le Cercle participant (Johannes Grossmann, Die Internationale der Konservativen, München 2014, p.
 473).

 He participated in at least one Bilderberg Conference in Aachen in 1980.
 He appears on the provisional list of participants for the 1967 Bilderberg Conference which means that he was invited and accepted the invitation.
-He either cancelled in the last minute or was omitted from the official list of participants.
+He either cancelled at the last minute or was omitted from the official list of participants.

 Later career

 In 1976, during the founding Congress of the European People's Party in Brussels, he was elected first President of the new party, a role which gave him the important tasks of harmonising and finding consensus between the different leaders and member parties of the EPP and of leading the party during the first direct elections to the European Parliament in 1979.

 Tindemans received an Honorary Doctorate from Heriot-Watt University in 1978.

 Tindemans was elected to the European Parliament with a record number of votes (983.000 votes, which is still a record for any election in Belgium) and was a member of that parliament from 1979 to 1981 (during which time he also was chairman of the CVP).
-With the general elections of 1981 Tindemans returned to the Belgian politics and became minister of foreign affairs (1981–1989).
+With the general elections of 1981, Tindemans returned to Belgian politics and became minister of foreign affairs (1981–1989).
 With the European elections in 1989 Tindemans went back to the European Parliament where he served two terms until he retired in 1999.
 During 1994–1995 he was chairman of the Tindemans group.